minodisk/medic/readme.md

 # Medic

-Tool for manipulating Medium posts with markdown files.
+Tool for manipulating Medium posts written in markdown.

 ## Motivation